-- carry out a feasibility study to test your idea and make sure it will work
+- to test the feasibility of your idea and make sure it will work

-- create a new product or service, or improve an existing one, through research and development (R&D)
+- create a new product, process or service, or improve an existing one, through research and development (R&D)

 - work with other businesses or research organisations on collaborative projects